House Sitting + Remote Work – Interview With Erica

 Was it hard for you to secure your first housesitting gig?
 How many applications did you have to send before you got accepted for your first assignment?

 With Trusted Housesitters, being credible sets you apart from the competition.
-At first, it may be challenging to secure a house sit, and more experience sitters will likely get priority.
+At first, it may be challenging to secure a house sit, and more experienced sitters will likely get priority.
 Don’t let that get you down.

 Did you ever have any unusual pets to take care of or responsibilities that were out of the norm?

-I’ve house sat for pets with special needs requiring medication, had separation anxiety,and administered insulin shots.
+I’ve house-sat for pets with special needs requiring medication, had separation anxiety, and administered insulin shots.
 Having very clear directions and communication with the homeowner is crucial.

-Tips for Others Wanting to get started?
+Tips for Others Wanting to Get Started?

 Where to next (when you can)

-As of June 2023, I’m in Playa Del Carmen, Mexico.
-Who knows where my next house sit will be but South America is on my bucket list.
+I’m in Playa Del Carmen, Mexico.
+Who knows where my next house sit will be but South America is on my bucket list.Need Help Getting Started?

 Are You Ready to Start House Sitting?